demyanovs/php-highlight/README.md

 # CodeHighlighter

-CodeHighlighter is a small lightweight PHP library for highlighting code that can be easily configured or extended.
+CodeHighlighter is a small PHP library for highlighting syntax that can be easily configured or extended.

 # Language syntax support
 * PHP